 OASBO Code of Ethics Policy

-Given its mission, the Ohio Association of School Business Officials (hereafter referred to as “Association” or “OASBO”) has adopted a code of ethics to guide its Board of Directors, committee members, members, and employees in their conduct when acting on behalf of or representing of the Association.
+Given its mission, the Board of Directors of OASBO have adopted a code of ethics to guide its Board of Directors, committee members, members, and employees in their conduct when acting on behalf of or representing of the Association.
 The Code contains broad principles reflecting the types of behavior the Association expects towards constituents, staff, peers and the public.

 The Code is intended to provide a framework for ethical decision-making, as no Code can provide specific guidance for all situations.
 This policy is not intended as a stand-alone policy.
 It does not embody the totality of OASBO’s ethical standards, nor does it answer every ethical question or issue that might arise.
 Rather, it is one element of a broader effort to create and maintain a quality organization that gives ethical conduct the highest priority.
 This Code will be reviewed periodically.